 Can You Boondock Anywhere?

-People typically boondock on dispersed public land, such as BLM (Bureau of Land Management) land.
-So it’s typically for off-grid locations.
-Otherwise, it falls into the category of dry camping versus being “out in the boondocks.”
+People typically boondock on dispersed public land, such as BLM (Bureau of Land Management) land or crown land in Canada.
+The name boondocking comes from being “out in the boondocks.”

-You can dry camp in a parking lot, in a friend’s driveway, or in other areas that lack hookups if it has access to a toilet or shower.
+You can dry camp in a parking lot, in a friend’s driveway, or in other areas that lack hookups if it has access to a toilet or shower as well.

 Pro Tip: Improve your boondocking game with these 40 RV Boondocking Tips To Make Your Off-Grid Camping Better.